Set up Node.js project with Typescript, ESLint, and Prettier

 The output will be similar to the picture below:

-Now we can execute our code, but we must run to command to see the result.
+We can run our code but must run two commands to see the result.
 Why can we just execute our .ts file directly?
-Also, we only need JavaScript files when we want to deploy them in production.
+Also, we only need JavaScript files to deploy them in production.

 yarn add -D ts-node